Divine-97/Planets/README.md

   Under source, click the dropdown called "none" and change it to master branch The page will automatically refresh and display a url link to the website.

+  The live link can be found [here](https://divine-97.github.io/Planets-Quiz/)

   ## Credits

+  * The background image was downloaded from [Planets images](https://www.google.com/search?q=planets+images&sxsrf=ALeKk02OFZmG6oCs6VYgJ_Yk9oUPSdLJ2w:1626027896126&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjKvJL50dvxAhXPYMAKHdc0D5QQ_AUoAXoECAEQAw&biw=1440&bih=821)
+  * Some pieces of my code and Idea of my quiz was taken from[Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k)
+  * A few of my questions were taken from [Solar System Quiz](https://www.dkfindout.com/us/quiz/space/take-solar-system-quiz/)
+  * I used google to do my research whenever I had problems with my code.
+  * I would like to thank Tutor support for the assistance and also my Mentor.